AkshayChavhan/ai-marketplace/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Creating Next app :-

+Create next app
+$ npx create-next-app .
+✔ Would you like to use TypeScript? …  Yes
+✔ Would you like to use ESLint? …  Yes
+✔ Would you like to use Tailwind CSS? … Yes
+✔ Would you like to use `src/` directory? … No
+✔ Would you like to use App Router? (recommended) … Yes ✔ Would you like to customize the default import alias (@/*)? … No

+## Installing NEXTUI :-

+We are using NEXTUI ,refer https://nextui.org/docs/guide/installation install packages:- npm i @nextui-org/react framer-motion
+Do global installation ,refer :- https://nextui.org/docs/guide/installation#global-installation

+Create folder named '(Providers)' and file inside named 'NextUIProvider.tsx'

+Check by running command
+$ npm run dev